 Newly emerged seedlings are prey to many problems, from cutworms to disease.
 Damping off in carrots is a prevalent condition and one that can ruin your crop.
 Carrots with damping off fungus die as the fungus attacks stems and roots.
 The good news is you can minimize the chances of getting a fungal disease with good hygiene and cultural practices.
 Learning what causes carrot damping off and how to prevent the disease is the first step.

-While damping off is a common problem in many types of seedlings, identification can help you correct the problem in the future.
-Carrot seedlings failing from this problem often exhibit limp stems, wilting, browning and falling over.
+While damping off is a common problem in many types of seedlings, identification can help you correct the problem in

 The responsible party for damping off lives in the soil and can often persist for years, so crop rotation does little to help unless you choose a variety that is not susceptible.
 Several fungi can cause damping off such as Alternaria, Pythium, Fusarium and Rhizoctonia.
 During periods of wet, cloudy weather, the fungi bloom and produce spores that spread easily in newly planted areas.